iflytang/SocketChatRoom/README.md

 ```
 ## 2. Server.c & Client.c
 These two files implements dual direction communication.
 Both of Server and Client can SEND and RECEIVE data.
+Close session by entering "END" by any one.
 ```apple js
 ./x.out ::1
 ```